kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 If the blur kernel is known or is assumed to be of a simple form then the deconvolution is referred to as non-blind deconvolution.

-Due to the reason that there is no mathematical inverse operation to convolution some other techniques have to be used to perform a deconvolution.
+Due to the reason that there is no simple mathematical inverse operation to convolution some other techniques have to be used to perform a deconvolution.
-One approach is to use the **convolution theorem** (see the corresponding chapter) which transforms the problem into the frequency domain where the deconvolution simply becomes a division.
-The Fourier transform *F* is used to transform the blurred image *B* and the kernel *k* into the frequency domain.
+One approach is to use the **convolution theorem** which states that a convolution of an image *I* with a kernel *k* in the spatial domain can be expressed as an point-wise multiplication in the frequency domain :cite:`SMITH2002`.
+The transformation of the image and the kernel into the frequency domain is done by using the Fourier transform *F*.
+For the backwards transformation into the spatial domain the inverse Fourier transform :math:`F^{-1}` is used.

+This theorem only holds for a uniform kernel and is expressed by the following equation where :math:`\times` is the point-wise multiplication:

+.. math:: :numbered:

+    I \otimes k  = F^{-1}(F(I) \times F(k))

+The transformed kernel *F(k)* has to be of the same size as the image to be able to perform a point-wise multiplication.

+By using the convolution theorem the deconvolution simply becomes a division.
 The result is the sharp image in the frequency domain *F(I)*.
-To transform it back to the spatial domain the inverse Fourier transform is needed.
 The deconvolution in the frequency domain disregarding any noise is expressed in the following equation: